ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: A filament rotation toy model applied to R1

 In Fig.~\ref{fig:R1forcesratio}, we show the resulting profile for the ratio of forces in the R1 filament (red line), compared to the L1482-S profile (black line) in the California cloud \citep{gutierrez2021}.
 For this comparison, we assume $\cos(\theta)$=1, i.e., the filament is not inclined with respect to the POS.
 For reference, an inclination of $45\degree$ moves the R1 curve upward in this diagram by a factor of $\sim 0.45$, closer to the L1482-S curve.
 In other words, a non-zero POS inclination would increase the role of rotation in the filament.
 Assuming cos$(\theta)$\,=\,1, the R1 profile indicates that the filament is predominantly influenced by gravity rather than rotation, similar to the internal rotation pattern observed in the California L1482-S cloud.
 The high line-mass profile seen in the R1 filament, combined with the gravitational dominance in this profile, suggests that the filament could be primarily dominated by gravity, even in the presence of rotation.
 Thus its most likely fate is to collapse into a state similar to R2.

+Interestingly, despite the differences in global properties such as total mass and environment between R1 and the California L1482-S filament, both structures exhibit remarkably similar kinematic signatures, including helical patterns and comparable ratios between centrifugal and gravitational forces.
+This suggests that such rotation-like features arise in structures filamentary covering a very large range in line-mass values.
+Hence, these signatures could reflect more general kinematic processes inherent to filament evolution, potentially making them a common feature in both low- and high-mass star-forming environments.

+However, the features of potential rotation do not generically appear in the same line tracer always, although to date there are only two examples that we know of (and one is presented here, in \nthp).
 In contrast to California L1482-S, we do not observe rotation in the \ceto gas in the R1 filament. \nthp and \ceto trace different physical conditions within molecular clouds, reflecting variations in density, temperature, and chemistry that evolve during star formation \citep[e.g.,][]{tafalla2004,tanaka2013}. \ceto, a stable CO isotopologue, remains in the gas phase in relatively warm, low-density environments and thus traces material prior to significant CO depletion \citep[e.g.,][]{friesen2010,punanova2016,sabatini2022}.
 As clouds contract and cool, CO freezes onto dust grains, creating conditions that favor the survival of \nthp \citep{caselli2002b}.
 This chemical progression marks the transition from quiescent to dense, star-forming gas.
 Hence, rotation detected in different tracers provides clues to the evolutionary stage of a region.
 While L1482-S \citep{gutierrez2021} and R1 share similar kinematics and low core formation rates, their contrasting line-mass profiles suggest that R1 is in a slightly more advanced evolutionary phase.